-Despite these successes in classical IR systems, continual learning from user logs remains particularly challenging for LLM-based systems due to several fundamental differences.
-First, user feedback for LLMs is sparse and unstructured compared to conventional labeled data or click behaviors in IR systems, making it difficult to extract useful feedback signals.
-For example, classic IR systems provide results in a list, and it’s straightforward to collect fine-grained feedback when the user clicks on each result~\cite{searchengine, userfeedback}.
-LLMsys, on the other hand, provides responses in free-form text, and users either directly get the answers from the response without interacting with it or only provide coarse-grained verbal or action feedback (e.g., copy) to the response as a whole.
-Our preliminary study shows that LLMs struggle to distinguish useful knowledge and feedback from noisy signals in user logs, which we refer to as the \textit{Signal-or-Noise Dilemma}.~\footnote{We describe this in detail in Section~\ref{cha:cga}.} Second, in contrast to search or recommendation systems, where information and knowledge are explicitly stored outside the retrieval model, LLMs entangle knowledge and reasoning implicitly within their parameters~\cite{su2025parametric}.
-Learning new abilities autonomously while preventing catastrophic forgetting in the parameter space has been widely considered a fundamental challenge for LLMs~\cite {gao2025surveyselfevolvingagentspath}.
-Last but not least, user logs are collected from product systems, which may differ from the target model to be optimized or under optimization.
-Such off-policy optimization problems are common in IR systems, but are particularly challenging for LLMs because of their huge parameter size and black-box nature~\cite{levine2020offlinereinforcementlearningtutorial}.
+Despite these successes in IR, log-driven continual learning for LLMsys faces fundamental challenges.
+First, unlike fine-grained click behaviors in IR~\cite{searchengine, userfeedback}, user feedback for LLMs is sparse and unstructured, making it difficult to extract useful signals.
+For example, LLMsys provides responses in free-form text, and users either directly exit without interacting with it or only provide coarse-grained verbal or action feedback (e.g., copy) to the response as a whole.
+Our preliminary study reveals LLMs struggle to distinguish useful knowledge and feedback from noisy signals in user logs, presenting a \textit{Signal-or-Noise Dilemma}.\footnote{We describe this in detail in Section~\ref{cha:cga}.} Second, in contrast to IR systems, where knowledge is explicitly stored outside the retrieval model, LLMs entangle knowledge and reasoning implicitly within their parameters, making autonomous learning highly susceptible to catastrophic forgetting in the parameter space~\cite{gao2025surveyselfevolvingagentspath}.
+Finally, logs collected from product systems may mismatch the target model's distribution.
+Such off-policy optimization is particularly challenging for LLMs due to their massive parameter size and black-box nature~\cite{levine2020offlinereinforcementlearningtutorial}.